-Peace Bridge: Access the bridge by using the south sidewalk which is located by entering the Peace Bridge parking lot off of Busti Avenue.
-At the end of the parking lot enter using turnstile and cross the bridge.
+From the US, access the bridge by using the south sidewalk which is located by entering the Peace Bridge parking lot off of Busti Avenue.
+At the end of the parking lot enter using the turnstile and cross the bridge.
 Take note that bicycles must be walked across the bridge.
 At the end of the sidewalk follow signs and use tunnel to cross to north sidewalk.
 Proceed down the sidewalk to the building entrance marked “Pedestrians/Bicycles” for inspection.

 This bridge is toll free.

 Visit The Peace Bridge website for more information.